leonore/deep-learning-for-immune-cells/timelog.md

 - *1 hour* Working on visualising outlier images alongside the plot for the outlier plotting

 ### 5 February
-- *0.5 hours* Finishing up cell_autoencoder functions
+- *1.5 hours* Finishing up cell_autoencoder functions, creating main file
+- *1 hour* Adding an image visualisation to the live cluster plotting function, works with MNIST